MJKWoolnough/gedcom/README.md

 ```

 ErrInvalidValue is an error that is generated when a type is not one of the
-specified values
+specified values.

 #### func (ErrInvalidValue) Error

 ```go
 func (e ErrInvalidValue) Error() string
 ```
-Error is an implementation of the error interface
+Error is an implementation of the error interface.

 #### type ErrTooMany